School SEN Offer

 - Following guidance form external agencies, where appropriate, the curriculum may be adapted

-- All staff use a student’s learning log to ensure that lessons are accessible and matched to the pupils additional learning needs
+- All staff use a student’s Learning Support Plan to ensure that lessons are accessible and matched to the pupils additional learning needs

 How will I know if my daughter is making progress?